The cake was named in honour of the French patron saint of bakers and pastry chefs, Saint Honoré, (Honoratus – died 600 AD), bishop of Amiens.

 Saint Honoré Patron Saint of French bakers

 Born in Port-le-Grand (Ponthieu), near Amiens, to a noble family, it is said he was an extremely virtuous man.
 He resisted the trappings of promotion within the clergy but rose to the status of Bishops of Amiens.
 Legend has it that his nursemaid, who was baking bread when she heard of his elevation to Bishopric, was so astonished at the news that she refused to believe it.
-She declared only if the peel she was using turned into a tree could it possibly by true.
-Quite what bread she was making with peel is not clear.
+She declared only if the peel (a sort of bread shovel) she was using turned into a tree could it possibly be true.
 But, you will not be surprised to hear that the peel took root in the ground and grew into a Mulberry tree.

 Several miraculous happenings were attributed to the Bishop during and after his lifetime and he was made a Saint.
 In 1202, a baker in Paris named Renaud Cherins donated land for a chapel to be built to honour the saint.
 The chapel became one of the richest in Paris, and gave its name to Rue du Faubourg Saint-Honoré.
 In 1400, the bakers of Paris established their guild in the church of Saint Honoratus, celebrating his feast on May 16.